-This document is about PowerDNS 4.X.
-If you have PowerDNS 3.X, please see the PowerDNS 3.X documentation
+This document is about PowerDNS 4.0.
+For other versions, please see the documentation index.

 PowerDNS Security Advisory 2006-02: Zero second CNAME TTLs can make PowerDNS exhaust allocated stack space, and crash